kstep/vkrs/CONTRIBUTE.md

 people will be able to help you, if I can't.

 Once you have your first task chosen, create a branch in your repository.
-You may name it however you want, just make sure it's name somehow reflect the issue problem in one-to-three short words.
+You may name it however you want, just make sure its name somehow reflect the issue problem in one-to-three short words.
 It's also a good idea to place number in the branch name, e.g. `issue-123`, as it will help everybody keep track of your progress on the task: